leoprover/embed_modal/README.md

 This software is based on the theoretical work of Benzmüller and Paulson [4].

+Details of the embedding's procedure, a theoretical overview and some performance tests are available in Gleißner, Steen and Benzmüller [5].

 # Requirements
 * Maven 3.5 or higher
 * Java 8 or higher